 That being said, training hard all the time will not get you any closer to your goal.

 There has to be an equal attention to the paces you are running at slower paces as well, so it isn't all just about race pace training as I advocate here at rundreamachieve.

 You may have heard your friends or family members talking up their great workout.

 Why is it in training that we sometimes nail our half marathon training pace perfectly?

 Obviously it feels great to run promising workouts but far too often runners run far faster in training than they do in the race itself.

 It could be for many different reasons but a big factor is that they aren't over thinking the process.

-How often do we usually lose sleep over thinking about splits, wondering what the weather conditions might be or how fast that invisible runner running beside us in training is going to run next to us on our training runs?
+How often do we usually lose sleep over thinking about splits?
+In addition, wondering what the weather conditions might be?

 One of the best ways to set a new personal best at the half marathon distance is by racing with the same mindset you have in training.

 Pretend the race is just another hard workout you have to get in for that particular day.